Mare Fen Local Nature Reserve

 - County Wildlife Site

-Being flooded in winter, this reserve is excellent for birds, providing much needed shallow water for over-wintering waterfowl and wading birds.
+When flooded in winter, this reserve is excellent for birds, providing much needed shallow water for over-wintering waterfowl and wading birds.

 During the spring and summer a range of aquatic plants flourish.
 Dragonflies, frogs, toads, newts and grass snakes can be found around the ponds and ditches.
-Badgers are known to take advantage of the soft ground to forage for worms and Muntjac can be seen grazing.
+Badgers are known to take advantage of the soft ground to forage for worms and muntjac can be seen grazing.

 Facilities and equipment